Unlock Better Breathing with Septoplasty

 Use of Nasal Grafts

 Sometimes, the placement of cartilage grafts alongside the septum can help straighten out a septal deviation.
-The concept here is similar to the warped deck where the placement of a stronger material is sutured to the weaker material.
+The concept here is similar to the warped deck, where the placement of a stronger material is sutured to the weaker material.
 This may be strong enough to straighten the nose in cases where the septum has a stronger bend anteriorly or along the bridge of the nose.
 Such grafts include caudal extension grafts and spreader grafts.
 Dr. Shah uses a variety of grafts here to straighten the nose, many of which have not been described in the scientific literature to help straighten the nose.

 Septal Cartilage

 This is the ideal source of material for grafting on the face.
 Most surgeons with backgrounds in Otolaryngology prefer this graft due to their experience in performing septoplasty.
 The challenge in harvesting this graft is that the septum is covered by mucoperichondrium on both the left and right sides.
-The mucoperichondrium is highly fragile and a delicate technique is required to prevent perforation.
-In some cases, the nose has poor physiology which must be improved to allow the lining of the nose (mucoperichondrium) to improve and become stronger.
+The mucoperichondrium is highly fragile, and a delicate technique is required to prevent perforation.
+In some cases, the nose has poor physiology, which must be improved to allow the lining of the nose (mucoperichondrium) to improve and become stronger.

-Surgeons harvesting septal cartilage do so by either an open rhinoplasty approach, kilian incision, or hemitransfixion incision.
+Surgeons harvesting septal cartilage do so by either an open rhinoplasty approach, Kilian incision, or hemitransfixion incision.
 An open rhinoplasty approach allows the surgeon to widely separate the cartilage from the septum and can be useful in certain rhinoplasty operations and types of septal deviation.
-A kilian incision is an incision on the inside of the nose which is on the septum and is useful for deviation in the back of the nose.
+A Kilian incision is an incision on the inside of the nose, which is on the septum and is useful for deviation in the back of the nose.
 A hemitransfixion incision is where the incision is made closer to the caudal margin or anterior portion of the nose and allows better access to the anterior portion of the nose and can be used in both open and closed rhinoplasty.

 Resection and Replacement